-Share capital comprises common stock and is carried at the nominal value (in adherence to the Articles of Association of the Company and an entry made into the National Court Register).
+Share capital comprises common stock and is carried at the nominal value (in adherence to the Company's Articles of Association and an entry made into the National Court Register).

 Other supplementary capitals are set up mainly from retained earnings including amounts obligatorily appropriated to the reserve capital in accordance with the requirements of the Commercial Companies Code.